Egi Station

 Egi Station (江木駅, Egi-eki) is a passenger railway station in the city of Maebashi, Gunma Prefecture, Japan, operated by the private railway operator Jōmō Electric Railway Company.

 Lines

 Egi Station is a station on the Jōmō Line, and is located 6.2 kilometers from the terminus of the line at Chūō-Maebashi.

 Station layout

 The station consists of a single side platform serving traffic in both directions.

-Adjacent stations

 History

 Egi Station was opened on November 10, 1928.